Believe it or not, it’s time for Halloween again! Some programs include Halloween and others don’t. How do you decide?

 - Fall Festival: Plan an event with games that celebrate the season.
 Play Pin the Leaves on the Tree or other games with an autumn theme.

 - Farm Dress-up Day: Invite children to dress as farmers, farm animals, or scarecrows.
-This will be a great tie-in to the Buttercups® Farm Fun Theme or the On the Farm theme in Fireflies®.

 - Backwards Day: Invite everyone to wear their clothes backwards.
 Eat dessert first!
 Plan other fun backwards activities.